 (c) be terminal in nature.

-Purchaser is responsible for determining the necessity of veterinary care and agrees to provide original veterinary diagnostic records from both determining veterinarians, proof of any medical treatment performed on this dog along with the treating veterinarian’s name, address and phone number prior to any decision for credit to the seller within 30 days of the determination should any claim arise during the guaranteed one year time period.
+Purchaser is responsible for determining the necessity of veterinary care and agrees to provide original veterinary diagnostic records from both determining veterinarians, proof of any medical treatment performed on this dog along with the treating veterinarian’s name, address and phone number.
+Records are also to be provided prior to any decision for credit to the seller within 30 days of the determination, should any claim arise during the guaranteed one year time period.
 If any defects should be found, the purchaser may return the puppy for a credit towards the purchase of another puppy within the first year.
 This guarantee does not cover "size", “reverse sneezing” or “allergies”.

 All claims subject to independent medical and legal review.